Hugh Urban

-Hugh Bayard Urban is a professor of religious studies at Ohio State Universities Department of Comparative Studies and author of eight books and several academic articles, including a history of the Church of Scientology, published by Princeton University Press in 2012.
+Hugh Bayard Urban is a professor of religious studies at Ohio State University's Department of Comparative Studies and author of eight books and several academic articles, including a history of the Church of Scientology, published by Princeton University Press in 2012.
+He received his PhD in history of religions from the University of Chicago.

 Early life, education and family

-Urban is the son of a psychologist and Pennsylvania State University professor and was brought up in a devout Episcopal family, received his PhD in history of religions from the University of Chicago and is married to Ohio State University lecturer Nancy Jesser.
+Urban is the son of a psychologist and Pennsylvania State University professor and was brought up in a devout Episcopal family.
+He is married to Nancy Jesser, who also teaches in the Department of Comparative Studies at Ohio State University.
 They have one child.

 Academic research

-Urban's academic focus began with the religions of India and expanded to his studies of new religious movements in both the United States and Europe, with his stating that the knowledge and power used by religions to keep information hidden from others had always fascinated him and of which he has written many academic books and articles about.
+Urban's academic focus began with the religions of India and expanded to his studies of new religious movements in both the United States and Europe, about which he has written many academic books and articles.
+He has said that the knowledge and power used by religions to keep information hidden from others had always fascinated him.

 Scientology scholarship

 In 2006, Urban wrote an article for the Journal of the American Academy of Religion (published by Oxford University Press on behalf of the American Academy of Religion) titled "Fair Game: Secrecy, Security, and the Church of Scientology in Cold War America".

-By 2011, Urban had expanded his research into the practices of the Church of Scientology, incorporating his information into a new book titled The Church of Scientology: A History of a New Religion (published by Princeton University Press) which received praise:
+By 2011, Urban had expanded his research into the practices of the Church of Scientology,incorporating his information into a new book titled The Church of Scientology: A History of a New Religion (published by Princeton University Press) which received praise: